PGPAuth/PGPAuth_Spec/Specification.md

 Server-software SHOULD accept binary-type signatures.

 It is RECOMMENDED to disallow keys smaller than 2048 bit and user-software with key-generation SHOULD use 4096 bit as default key-length.
-Sever-software MUST support RSA-signatures and SHOULD support as many OpenPGP-defined algorithms as possible.
+Sever-software MUST support RSA-signatures and MAY support as many non-deprecated and secure OpenPGP-defined algorithms as possible.